edgedb/edgedb/docs/cli/edgedb_instance/edgedb_instance_create.rst

 .. note::

-    Please be aware of the following restrictions on EdgeDB Cloud instance
+    Please be aware of the following restrictions on |Gel| Cloud instance
     names:

     * can contain only Latin alpha-numeric characters or ``-``